 It all runs smoothly as long as you continue to build trust.
 Problems often arise when sales and marketing teams pitch too early in the process.
 Of course you don’t want to pressure someone to do business with you before you’ve gotten to know one another, but the same principle is true when it comes to email capture.
 Asking too early is a turnoff.

 To obtain access to someone’s inbox, you have to make promises.
 On your lead capture forms, you should always tell your prospects exactly what you’re going to do with their email addresses.
 Some of your prospects will give you their email addresses to get access to a free report or eBook you have to offer, but even this is actually quite a weighty exchange so won’t convert all that many strangers.
 Although there’s no money in this transaction, there is still a lot of value involved.

-By connecting Leadfeeder to your Google Analytics account, you can find out which companies are visiting your website, and even see if you have any LinkedIn connections in common.
+Leadfeeder integrates to your Google Analytics account to help enrich the data we find with our Leadfeeder Tracker code.
+Leadfeeder shows you which companies are visiting your website, and even see if you have any LinkedIn connections in common.
 You can filter you leads by industry, by country, or by the pages they visit, to find out where they are in your sales funnel.

 Then, you can use Twitter, LinkedIn and other channels to reach out to people from these companies to provide the wisdom they’re looking for.
 This way, you can establish trust without having to asking for an email address.

 Trust Is Everything